insanerwayner/windowspasswordnotification/README.md

 # Windows Password Notification

-PowerShell login script or Unlock Script(Using Scheduled Task), that checks to see if the password is expiring soon and notifies the user.
+PowerShell script that checks to see if the password is expiring soon and notifies the user by displaying a window.

 ## Check-Password.ps1